Belle Boyd: Southern spy

 General James Shields and his staff gathered in the parlor of the local hotel in mid-May 1862.
 Boyd hid in the closet in the room, eavesdropping through a knothole that she enlarged in the door.
 She learned that Shields had been ordered east from Front Royal, Virginia.
 That night, she rode through Union lines, using false papers to bluff her way past the sentries, and reported the news to Colonel Turner Ashby, who was scouting for the Confederates.
 She then returned to town.
 When the Confederates advanced on Front Royal on May 23, Boyd ran to greet Stonewall Jackson's men, avoiding enemy fire that put bullet holes in her skirt, as according to her memoir.
-She urged an officer to inform Jackson that "the Yankee force is very small [...]
+She urged an officer, Henry Kyd Douglas, to inform Jackson that "the Yankee force is very small [...]
 Tell him to charge right down and he will catch them all."

 Jackson did and wrote a note of gratitude to her: "I thank you, for myself and for the army, for the immense service that you have rendered your country today."
 For her contributions, she was awarded the Southern Cross of Honor.
 Jackson also gave her captain and honorary aide-de-camp positions.

 Boyd was arrested at least six times but somehow evaded incarceration.
 By late July 1862, detective Allan Pinkerton had assigned three men to work on her case.
 She was finally captured by Union officials on July 29, 1862, after her lover gave her up, and they brought her to the Old Capitol Prison in Washington, D.C. the next day.
 An inquiry was held on August 7, 1862, concerning violations of orders that Boyd be kept in close custody.
 She was held for a month before being released on August 29, 1862, when she was exchanged at Fort Monroe.
 She was arrested again in June 1863, but was released after contracting typhoid fever.

 In March 1864, Boyd attempted to travel to England, but she was intercepted by a Union blockade and sent to Canada where she met Union naval officer Samuel Wylde Hardinge.
 The two married in England. and had a daughter, Grace.
 Boyd became an actress in England after her husband's death to support her daughter.
 Following the death of her husband in 1866, she and her daughter returned to the United States.

 Boyd assumed the stage name Nina Benjamin to perform in several cities, eventually ending up in New Orleans where she married John Swainston Hammond in March 1869, a former British Army officer who fought for the Union Army during the Civil War.
 They had two sons and two daughters; their first son died as an infant.
 Boyd divorced Hammond in 1884 and married Nathaniel Rue High in 1885.
 She subsequently began touring the country giving dramatic lectures of her life as a Civil War spy.